intermezzOS/book/src/paging.md

 we say “this page is currently in memory,” and by setting the second, we say “this page is allowed to be written to.”
 There are a number of other settings we can change this way, but they’re not important for now.

+> **By the way...**
+>
+> You might be wondering, if the entry in the page table is an address, how can
+> we use some of the bits of that address to store metadata without messing up
+> the address?
+Remember that we used the `align` directive to make sure that the
+> page tables all have addresses that are multiples of 4096.
+That means that the
+> CPU can assume that the first 12 bits of all the addresses are zero.
+If
+> they're always implicitly zero, we can use them to store metadata without
+> changing the address.

 Now that we have an entry set up properly, the next line is of interest: